mward19/3deo-internship-presentation/main.typ

   #arrow

-  .json of filepaths and statistics \
+  JSON of filepaths and statistics \
   #text(gray, size: 14pt)[to be used in report]

   #arrow